dupuis2387/EmailMagic/README.md

 https://medium.com/@dupuis2387/dynamic-images-in-emails-and-other-fancy-analytical-features-that-you-can-easily-diy-28b5dc3a96f0

+###### Important
+If you clone this, make sure to visit https://github.com/aheckmann/gm who wrote the GraphicsMagick and ImageMagick NodeJs wrappers.
+As the repo there states, you'll first need to install ImageMagick on your machine, before you `npm install` what's in this repo.

 # Demystifying some email tips tricks, and magic
 So, for a while now, a part of my job has included doing the coding part of marketing emails.